medleyjs/medley/docs/App.md

 + `callback` *(function)* - A function that is called once the server has started listening for incoming connections.
 + Returns: *(?Promise)* - A Promise is returned if the `callback` parameter is not used.

-Starts the server on the given port after all plugins and sub apps have loaded.
+Starts the server on the given port after all plugins and sub-apps have loaded.

 By default, the server will only listen for requests from the local IP address (`127.0.0.1`).
 If listening for requests from any IP address is desired, then